 By signing up, we pledge to:

 Act: take action to fix those issues

 Throughout our history, Slater and Gordon has helped many people from non-English speaking backgrounds with their legal needs.
 Our staff members come from a diverse range of backgrounds and nationalities, which enables us to better serve the needs of our clients and understand their traditions and customs.

-We believe there is much more we can do to support and celebrate the ethnic diversity of our staff and, working with leading diversity groups such as the Black Solicitors Network, this will be a key focus for our FY16 Diversity Strategy.
+We believe there is much more we can do to support and celebrate the ethnic diversity of our staff and, working with leading diversity groups such as the Black Solicitors Network, this will be a key focus of future diversity strategies.